rbatllet/private-blockchain/docs/reports/SEARCHFRAMEWORK_REFACTOR_PLAN.md

 ## Conclusion

-This refactor successfully addresses the core architectural concern: **"Un fallback no hauria d'evitar MAI la implementació de l'arquitectura per comoditat"**
+This refactor successfully addresses the core architectural concern: **"A fallback should NEVER avoid implementing the architecture for convenience"**

 ### Mission Accomplished ✅